mauricioklein/mauricioklein.github.io/_posts/2016-01-26-how-delete-files-with-special-characters.md

 date: 2016-01-26 23:21:00
 categories: Life
 comments: true
+excerpt: After more than 8 years using Linux, sometimes I still got stuck at __unusual situations__...
 ---
 After more than 8 years using Linux day-by-day, I always face some questions and problems that are completely new for me (I think this is the reason why I love Linux :P).